ameliatay/psi-readings-flutter/README.md

 ## Future iterations

+1. Shifting to an MVC model as the app functionalities expand
-1. Ensure visibility on all devices across iOS and Android
+2. Ensure visibility on all devices across iOS and Android
-2. Display user's location as a different coloured marker
+3. Display user's location as a different coloured marker
-3. Have a second page with more readings for different types of PSI values
+4. Have a second page with more readings for different types of PSI values